- Site Index

 'The Importance of Poise'

-Ever since I had a traffic accident at the age of eleven, I have had a somewhat wonky body; having been left with one leg 3 inches shorter than the other.
+Ever since I had a traffic accident at the age of 11 going on 12 years of age, I have had a somewhat wonky body; having been left with one leg 3 inches shorter than the other.
 Since the time that I spent three years of my young life not being able to walk, I have had to constantly strive to maintain my balance in everyday situations that most able-bodied people take for granted.
-Playing any sport like football or table tennis after my accident rendered me likely to lose my footing and fall over should I suddenly turn.
+Playing any sport like football or table tennis after my accident rendered me likely to lose my footing and fall over at a moment's notice should I suddenly turn.
 Being unable to maintain steady posture on one foot meant that when I entered the boxing ring, I would frequently have to spar conventionally for a few minutes before changing to southpaw part way through the round in order to keep my body upright and keep on the move for three minutes.
 When I took up horse riding, I always needed to readjust the stirrups so that the left leg was set 3 inches higher than the right leg, to keep me in the saddle without falling off.

 During my years working in stress management, I discovered that the overwhelming majority of physical stress arose from the practice of not sitting upright on chairs.
 Consequently, balance and poise have always been important concepts in my life and it is no coincidence that our house has no sofas; merely wooden upright chairs to sit on, as I find them more comfortable and beneficial.